6 Swaps to Slash Added Sugars from Your Diet

 Swap Out: Tomato soup (8 g added sugar in 1 cup) for chicken noodle soup (0 g added sugar in 1 cup)

 Added Sugar Savings: 8 grams

-Soup doesn't seem sweet but tomato soups (and tomato sauce) are actually a culprit of sneaky added sugar.
+Soup doesn't seem sweet, but tomato soups (and tomato sauces) are actually a culprit for sneaky added sugar.
 Check labels when you buy soup and scan the ingredient list for sugar.
 Or, you may have guessed by now, you can make your own tomato soup without any added sugar.